jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 Big fan of HEY so far!
 I'll update this post as I explore more features or have more thoughts.
 If you get the chance to, I recommend checking it out!

-Like I said, I think this is going to **change the way we think about email**.
+I predict this will **radically change the way we think about email**.

 Feel free to shoot me an email on HEY with your thoughts. jprevite at hey